adi-vejare/CSCI-5828_Presentation4_Software-Design-Patterns/AlgorithmicStrat.md

 Algorithmic Strategy Design Patterns or simply Strategy Design Patterns focus on developing a method or formula to solve the problem.
 A common set of steps are followed considering the formula as a guideline to solve future problems.
 The behavior is decided at runtime based on conditions prevaling at runtime.
 <i>
-> “The Strategy Pattern is used to create an interchangeable family of algorithms from which the required process is chosen at run-time” -Gang of Four Book
+> “The Strategy Pattern is used to create an interchangeable family of algorithms from which the required process is chosen at run-time” -Gang of Four
 </i>

 <img src="https://sourcemaking.com/files/v2/content/patterns/Strategy_example1-2x.png" align="center" width="700" height = "400"></img>